Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: Discussion and Conclusions

-The T-duals of the supermembrane with monodromies elliptic and hyperbolic do not preserve the coinvariant class, even though the dual monodromy is conjugated to the original one.
-T-duality acting on these M2-brane bundles is a nonlinear transformation.
-The algebra of the monodromy groups elliptic and hyperbolic with the T-duality transformation form a non-abelian algebra A(1) that acts like an scaling and a translation.
+The U-duals of the supermembrane with monodromies elliptic and hyperbolic do not preserve the coinvariant class, even though the dual monodromy is conjugated to the original one.
+U-duality acts non linearly on these M2-brane bundles and it is responsible for changing the bundle class.
+The algebra of the monodromy groups elliptic and hyperbolic with the U-duality transformation form a non-abelian algebra A(1) that acts like an scaling and a translation.
 The dual M2-brane bundle with these two inequivalent classes of monodromies corresponds to a single class of dual M2-brane bundles that we call $A(1)$.
-At low energies we relate it to the type IIA $A(1)$ gauged supergravity in 9D.
+At low energies we consider that it could be related it to the type IIA $A(1)$ gauged supergravity in 9D.

 Trombone symmetry of the supermembrane torus bundle is a non linear realization of the $SL(2,Z)$ group.
 It acts linearly on the charges but non-linearly on the moduli and the bundle description once it is gauged is completely different to the previous cases considered.
 The M2-brane bundle with gauged trombone monodromy are classified according to the monodromy, but they contain only one class of coinvariants either of the fiber ('type IIB side') or of the base ('type IIA side').
-Under T-duality the nonlinear realization of the three inequivalent classes of M2-brane torus bundles (elliptic, hyperbolic or parabolic subgroups) they form a unique M2-brane trombone bundle on the 'type IIB' side.
-Under T-duality it maps into two inequivalent classes of dual M2-brane trombone bundles on the 'type IIA' side.
-There exists two inequivalent dual trombone symmetries, one associated to the gauging of the non linear realization of the parabolic monodromy and a second one associated to the gauging of the non linear realization of the bundles with elliptic and hyperbolic monodromy.
-These two inequivalent classes of T-bundles can naturally be associated on the 10D 'type IIA side' to the KK reduction of the massive Howe, Lambert and West supergravity and to the SS reduction of type IIA maximal supergravity.
-The non-preservation of the coinvariant equivalence classes under T-duality is then the reason for the different structure between the type IIB and type IIA gauged supergravities in nine dimensions.
+Under U-duality the nonlinear realization of the three inequivalent classes of M2-brane torus bundles (elliptic, hyperbolic or parabolic subgroups) they form a unique M2-brane trombone bundle on the 'type IIB' side.
+Under U-duality it maps into two inequivalent classes of dual M2-brane trombone bundles on the 'type IIA' side: one associated to the gauging of the non linear realization of the parabolic monodromy and a second one associated to the gauging of the non linear realization of the bundles with elliptic and hyperbolic monodromy.
+Nicely these two inequivalent classes of T-bundles can naturally be associated on the 10D 'type IIA side' to the KK reduction of the massive Howe, Lambert and West supergravity and to the SS reduction of type IIA maximal supergravity.